skip to content

 Send a link to this page

 The local coverage determination reconsideration process is a mechanism for interested parties to request a revision to an LCD.
 The process is available only for final effective LCDs.
-The whole LCD or any provision of the LCD may be reconsidered.
-Note: The LCD reconsideration process is available here pdf file.
+The entire LCD or any provision of the LCD may be reconsidered.

 1. LCD reconsideration requests will be considered from:

-Beneficiaries residing or receiving care in First Coast’s jurisdiction.
+Beneficiaries residing or receiving care in First Coast’s jurisdiction N (JN);

 Any interested party doing business in First Coast’s jurisdiction.